Commercial Real Estate Advice: How commercial property can support your retirement plan

 Just like residential property, commercial property can generate two types of returns – regular income in the form of ongoing rent, and potential for capital growth.

-A key point of difference, however, is that commercial property typically generates much higher rental yields than the residential market.
-This is largely due to the structure of who pays the expenses and perceived higher vacancy risk with commercial assets.
+A key point of difference, however, is that commercial property can generate higher rental yields than residential property.
+This is due to the structure of who pays the expenses and perceived higher risk with commercial assets.

-In the commercial sector, it is normally the tenant, not the owner, who pays for many of the property’s outgoings.
+In the commercial sector, it is normally the tenant, not the owner, who pays for many of the property’s outgoings, such as rates and taxes.
 In addition, commercial leases tend to be far longer than residential leases, often spanning upwards of five years-plus.

 Commercial property can present the risk of longer vacancies.
-However, if you select the right tenant and manage the property well, the upshot is that it can also deliver a highly valuable source of cash flow.
+However, if you purchase well-located, quality properties, select the right tenant and manage the property well, the risk can be reduced.
 This can hold key appeal for investors seeking that all-important passive income, which we know becomes an increasing priority as we head into, and through, retirement.

 That’s why I am a firm believer that while residential property is a great place to begin your investment journey, commercial property is where you want to end up.